-The Chief Range Officer is appointed by the Match Director and is directly responsible for the safe conduct of range firing during the competition in accordance with applicable rules, range safety procedures (Rule 3.6) and Pistol Firing Procedures and Range Officer Commands (Annex A).
+The Chief Range Officer is appointed by the Match Director and is directly responsible for the safe conduct of range firing during the competition in accordance with applicable rules, range safety procedures (Rule 3.6) and Pistol Firing Procedures and Range Officer Commands.
 If there are more than ten firing points on a range, the Chief Range Officer should be assisted by at least one Range Officer for every ten firing points.
-Range Officers may make decisions regarding the application of rules during the competition, however, if a Range Officer's ruling is doubtful or questioned, they must consult with the Chief Range Officer or Match Director before deciding.
+Range Officers may make decisions regarding the application of rules during the competition, however, if a Range Officer's ruling is doubtful or guestioned, they must consult with the Chief Range Officer or Match Director before deciding.
 Range Officers must be familiar with the rules and have received training regarding safe range firing procedures and their duties and functions.
 After each firing event, Range Officers are responsible for collecting and accounting for signed scorecards from the Scorers or Verifiers.
-Note: Training and certification for Range Officers, including specific training for Pistol Range Officers, is available through the CMP Range Officer Training Program (see http://thecmp.org/competitions/cmp-rangeofficer-program/).
+Note: Training and certification for Range Officers, including specific training for Pistol Range Officers, is available through the CMP Range Officer Training Program (see https://thecmp.org/training-tech/range-officer-training-course/).

-3.2.3 Chief Statistical Officer and Scoring Officers
+3.2.3 Chief Statistical Officer and Statistical Officers

-The Chief Statistical Officer is appointed by the Match Director and is responsible for processing competitor entries, squadding competitors, scoring targets (if targets are not scored on the range) and for processing scores to produce preliminary and final results lists.
-If targets are scored in the statistical office, the Chief Statistical Officer must appoint and train sufficient Scoring

-Officers to ensure that all targets from one relay can be accurately scored before the targets from a subsequent relay arrive at the statistical office.
-Whether targets are scored on the range or in the statistical office, the Chief Statistical Officer or a designated Scoring Officer(s) is responsible for making decisions regarding the number or scores of shots, and for making final decisions on all score challenges.
+The Chief Statistical Officer is appointed by the Match Director and is responsible for processing competitor entries, squadding competitors, scoring targets (if targets are not scored by competitors) and for processing scores to produce preliminary and final results lists.
+The Chief Statistical Officer may appoint additional Statistical Officers as required.
+If paper targets are scored in the statistical office, the Chief Statistical Officer must appoint and train the Scorers (3.2.5).
+There should, as a guideline, be sufficient Scorers to score the targets from one relay before the targets from a subsequent relay arrive in the statistical office.
+If the manual scoring of paper targets is used and a Score Challenge Officer(s) is not appointed, the Chief Statistical Officer shall be responsible for making final decisions on all score challenges.